 - Use of alienating behaviors favored by the favored parent.

-The effects of PAS are devastating.
-Children and teenagers often suffer the following:
+The effects of PA are devasting, as children and teenagers often suffer the following:

 - Sleep problems